darcular/scatscluster/README.md

 ### Test of Spark deployment

 * Go to `http://<spark master ip>:8080` (the spark master IP can be inferred from the output of the `grunt listnodes` command, and check all the slaves are shown as workers.

-FIXME: Sometimes the last Docker container of the list does not start (a slave), hence it has to be started, which could be done by: `grunt stop && grunt start`

 FIXME: The `driver.host` is not set in the `spark-defaults.conf` file of the spark master Docker container, hence Spark master has to be re-started.
 * SSH to the master node